ivpn/ivpn.net/src/content/pages/apps-linux.md

 If you prefer not to use the IVPN app please follow the relevant setup guide below.

-If you are using OpenVPN download the latest [OpenVPN configuration files](/releases/config/ivpn-openvpn-config.zip).
+If you are using OpenVPN download the latest OpenVPN [UDP](/releases/config/ivpn-openvpn-config.zip) or [TCP](/releases/config/ivpn-openvpn-config-tcp.zip) configuration files.
+In most cases, you want to use the UDP Protocol.

 * [OpenVPN using NetworkManager Setup Guide](/setup/linux-netman/)
 * [OpenVPN using terminal Setup Guide](/setup/linux-terminal/)